Managing forced affection on children: Setting boundaries & teaching consent

-Let’s talk about setting boundaries with grandparents, as we get a lot of questions about it in my free Facebook sex education group for parents, that parent group.
-It is a struggle that many parents face, when grandparents don’t ask for consent before hugging & kissing their grandchild.
+Let’s talk about forced affection and setting boundaries with grandparents and other family members.
+It’s a struggle that many parents face when people don’t ask for consent before hugging & kissing their child.

 How do I tell them they can’t do it?